adamjwCowan/FYP-Document-Assist/README.md

 cd FYP-Documnet-Assist
 pip install -r requirements.txt

-Ensure that poppler is installed, adn that the env python interpreter is using Python 3.8.3.
+Ensure that poppler and tesseract-OCR are installed and that the system paths are set for both.
+Ensure that the env python interpreter is using Python 3.8.3.

     Running the Application

 To start the application locally:

-streamlit run app.py
+Either run the main.py class or use python -m streamlit run src/app.py in the terminal

 Visit http://localhost:8501 in your browser to interact with the app.
      File Upload Limit